paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-079-services-to-employees.md

 Term of the Federal Advisory Council on Occupational Safety and Health extended until Sept.
 30, 2011, by Ex.
 Ord.
 No. 13511, Sept.
 29, 2009, 74 F.R.
 50909, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.

 Term of the Federal Advisory Council on Occupational Safety and Health extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13585, Sept.
 30, 2011, 76 F.R.
-62281, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.
+62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.

+Term of the Federal Advisory Council on Occupational Safety and Health extended until Sept.
+30, 2015, by Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to this title.

 #### The Presidential POWER Initiative: Protecting Our Workers and Ensuring Reemployment
 Memorandum of President of the United States, July 19, 2010, 75 F.R.
 43029, provided: